 It is hoped that this will be a sustainable long term project, and discussions are already underway for some pilot schemes outside London.
 We will keep you posted!

 The Garden Historians offer a range of courses from their base at Burgh House, Hampstead.
 They ‘were established in 2013 to address the lack of teaching in garden history and to promote the study of the subject more broadly.’
-They run a free introductory course each September, along with two new courses in January 2018 ‘Gardens of the Italian Dynasties‘ and ‘Gardens of the Veneto’.
-This term we are being joined by special guest lecturer Helena Attlee.
+They run a free introductory course each September, and ran two new courses in January 2018 ‘Gardens of the Italian Dynasties‘ and ‘Gardens of the Veneto’ with guest lecturer Helena Attlee.